sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

     saltspring$ cap beta deploy:check
     saltspring$ cap beta deploy:cold

-This is only neccessary for the initial deployment.
+This is only necessary for the initial deployment.
 For subsequent deploys we issue

     saltspring$ cap beta deploy